goldfish swimmingAbout me/this blog

 And so, I find myself writing about events from earlier in my life, too.
 My childhood and turbulent teen years which resulted in a very damaged self-image and incredibly poor self-esteem.
 Issues I’d labelled as water under the bridge.

 I can see how all these events allowed me to reach my own personal ground zero.
-And as bad as that was, in some ways I’m glad for the wake up call.
+And as bad as it was, I can now say that I’m grateful for the wake up call.

 No more can I pretend that certain experiences were acceptable.
 Nor do I want to.